lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 }
 ```

 The method extension on `Double` formalizes the conversion to string.
-It could have been implemented as a method, but I prefer this syntactic sugar - it makes it easier code and read.
+It could have been implemented as a method, but I prefer this syntactic sugar - it makes it easier to code and read.

 ```swift
 private extension Double {